top of page

 image0-4.jpeg

-As a Hudson Valley native, Selene has supported individuals and families in our community for 15 years.
+As a Hudson Valley native, Selene has supported individuals and families in our community for over 15 years.
 Her background in nonprofit community-based work regularly informs how she practices as a therapist.
 She is genuine, humorous, and creates a comfortable space where you can feel that the person you are being vulnerable with is also being a person with you!

-Gwen Cedfeldt, LMSW
+Gwen Cedfeldt, LCSW

 872473-2326055-1_320x400.jpg